funjobie/OpenSwordArtsVR/GameDesign.md

 # Game Design document

+# Combat

+combat is divided into 3 seperate aspects that all combine to present the challenge that the player has to overcome.
+1. songs and beats
+2. player driven skills
+3. enemy skills

+the core gameplay can be a beat-saber inspired loop, but instead of everything being mapped into individual songs, the 3 parts contribute.
+The songs are mapped and for all supported difficulties the beat positions are identifed. maybe the songs also influence lighting, but not sure on that. however for sure the beats in the songs do not represent individual box positions - those come from the other 2 categories.

+Player driven skills generate boxes(or other variants) to hit. for example a "basic sword combo" may be represented as 3 slashing hits in succession, followed by a heavy attack. those are then aligned to the note positions given by the song. of there are no note positions anywhere near where the attack pattern expects them, it just means that the player looses one opportunity to strike. (e.g. 3 out of 4 hits)

+similar for enemy skills. an enemy may perform a basic combo, which then results in 3 dodge patterns (or block/parry etc, depending on classes).

+this means that overall, game designers have to map less and there is overall more dynamic flow. there is however the danger of it feeling very generic. hence there might be a need to differentiate a lot with different enemies. possibly, players can't directly choose all their abilities but have more a pool of possible moves to do next, so they cannot spam the same move.

+maybe "encouters" could be a forth thing, that define the stage, enemy composition, environment and so on.

 # Classes

 X (Viper): Melee class with two swords.
 Gameplay is a more intense beat-saber style with hit blocks moving towards you. is mobile.